ooni/ooni.org/content/post/2022-http3-measurements-paper/index.md

 Unlike TCP which was developed in the 1980s, QUIC was designed to provide built-in, always-on encryption.
 QUIC runs on top of UDP and reduces the overhead for connection establishment.

 HTTP/3 is the next major version of the [Hypertext Transfer Protocol (HTTP)](https://ooni.org/support/glossary/#http) which exclusively uses QUIC for transport.
 Currently, HTTP/3 is used by [24% of all websites](https://w3techs.com/technologies/details/ce-http3).
 This rather large share can be explained by the fact that huge internet companies have deployed HTTP/3 for their services and browsers early on.
 Since QUIC was initially designed by Google, HTTP/3 is supported by the Chrome browser and Google-owned services such as YouTube and Blogger.
 Facebook and Cloudflare have their own QUIC implementations and use HTTP/3 on their servers.

-# <a id="overview"></a>Overview
+# Overview

 For the HTTP/3 measurements we used vantage points in several Autonomous Systems in China, India, Iran and Kazakhstan:

 * China: VPS in AS45090

 * Iran: VPS in AS62442, device in AS48147

 * India: VPS in AS14061, device in AS55836

 * Kazakhstan: VPN in AS9198

 We used the OONI Probe research client [miniooni](https://github.com/ooni/probe-cli#miniooni) and ran the [urlgetter experiment](https://github.com/ooni/spec/blob/master/nettests/ts-027-urlgetter.md) to collect the measurements.
 Urlgetter takes a list of urls as input, so we collected URLs from the [test lists provided by the Citizen Lab](https://github.com/citizenlab/test-lists/), as well as the [Tranco list](https://tranco-list.eu/) of popular websites.